*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

-The Circuit Breaker depot sat in the industrial district near the train tracks.
+The Circuit Breaker warehouse was by the train depot in the kingdom’s northern industrial district.
 The walls of the dark office were hit by softly sparking light, showing three computer terminals and desks, dirty ashtrays, and a motivational poster with a green frog.

-Sparks flared from the squared server strapped to the back of a man with many roles.
+Sparks shot from the portable server strapped to a man with many roles.
 He was an Urban Archivist; a Street Scribe.

-His black gloves flew over the custom electronic tablet with the sturdy metal frame he’d placed on one of the desks.
-The underside of his backpack had a spray can Velcro’d at the center and an elastic data cable on the right.
-The jumper was stretched out, its connector tapped into the first of the three terminals that stored the warehouse’s reports.
+The man’s black gloves flew over the metal computer tablet he’d placed on the corner desk.
+A spray can was Velcro’d under the backpack and a data cable was extending from a hole beside it, its connector tapped into the first terminal storing the warehouse’s reports.

 As far as anyone could possibly know him, he was a hooligan.

 The Hooligan dug through the facility’s archived emails.
 The last one they received was dated a few days earlier, three simple words in the subject line: ‘Close Up Shop’, sent from Vikky Relay.
 He’d found the proof he’d come for, now he needed to copy the drive.
 Continue reading “ZIGZAG Chapter Five”